 Undergraduate Admissions requirements

-Prospective Students who wish to pursue a degree in the School of Theater apply to Ohio University as General Theater Majors (Major Code BA5194).
-Once a student is accepted by the University they are accepted into the School of Theater as a general major.
+Prospective Students who wish to pursue a degree in the Division of Theater apply to Ohio University as General Theater Majors (Major Code BA5194).
+Once a student is accepted by the University they are accepted into the Division of Theater as a general major.
 The first year theater coursework is designed to prepare students for the BA in General Theater or application Into the BFA program of their choice (Management, Performance, or Production Design & Technology.

 Graduate students are selected after careful review of portfolios, writings, or auditions.
 The GRE is not required, but a minimum undergraduate GPA of 3.0 is required, except in cases of provisional admittance.Our faculty attend U/RTA auditions in New York and Chicago.
 We will be recruiting for 2013-2014 for the following programs; Production Design and Technology, Professional Playwriting Program, and the Professional Directing Program.